swisspol/Recipes/Clafoutis.md

 5. Combine flour and 1 egg in a mixing bowl and whisk until mixture is free of lumps
 6. Add remaining 2 eggs and whisk until smooth
 7. Slowly pour milk mixture into egg mixture while whisking constantly
+8. Blend until smooth with immersion mixer
-8. Pour the mixture into quiche mold or pie dish then add fruits (distribute evenly)
+9. Pour the mixture into quiche mold or pie dish then add fruits (distribute evenly)
-9. Bake until slightly puffed and browned around the outside (25-30 minutes)
+10. Bake until a skewer inserted into batter comes out clean and a golden brown crust has formed on top and bottom of clafoutis, about 30 minutes
-10. Optional sugar topping
+11. Optional sugar topping
   1. Remove from oven and turn up temperature to 500ºF
   2. Sprinkle powdered sugar
   3. Return to oven for 5 minutes to caramelize sugar (watch carefully)